Relation between equilibrium quantum phase transitions and dynamical quantum phase transitions in two-band systems: Abstract

 \section{Abstract}

-The dynamical quantum phase transition (DQPT) is an important concept in non-equilibrium critical phenomena, however, its relation to the equilibrium quantum phase transition (EQPT) remains obscure.
-Substantial evidences have suggested that quenching across the underlying equilibrium phase boundary is neither a sufficient nor a necessary condition for the existence of the DQPT.
-In this work, we give a necessary and sufficient condition for the occurrence of DQPTs in two-band systems by introducing the quench fidelity, which is defined as the fidelity between the ground state wavefunctions of the pre-quench and post-quench Hamiltonian, and elaborate it by taking one-dimensional anisotropic XY model as an example.
+The dynamical quantum phase transition (DQPT) is an important concept in nonequilibrium critical phenomena; however, its relation to the equilibrium quantum phase transition (EQPT) remains obscure.
+Substantial evidence has suggested that quenching across the underlying equilibrium phase boundary is neither a sufficient nor a necessary condition for the existence of the DQPT.
+In this work, we give a necessary and sufficient condition for the occurrence of DQPTs in two-band systems by introducing the quench fidelity, which is defined as the fidelity between the ground-state wave functions of the prequench and postquench Hamiltonian, and elaborate it by taking the one-dimensional anisotropic XY model as an example.
 The relation between EQPTs and DQPTs is analyzed in detail in terms of the quench fidelity.